 As the fighting has now gone on for a year with no end in sight, Ukraine braces itself for further disruption of local ecosystems, forest fires, blackened trees, air pollution, sewage leaks and chemical contamination of rivers and groundwater in Ukraine.

-The U.S. alone has given over $100 billion in aid to Ukraine since the war began, with billions more coming from Europe.
-Meanwhile, the wealthy countries have never fulfilled their 2009 promise to invest $100 billion a year to help poorer countries adapt to climate change, and now the world is looking to the wealthier nations for a loss and damage fund.
-Instead of pouring our resources into war, we should be investing these resources into seriously addressing the climate crisis.
+And then there’s the question of national priorities.
+The U.S. alone has given over $100 billion in aid to Ukraine since the war began (about half of which is dedicated to military funding and weaponry), with billions more coming from Europe.
+This number is a stark reminder that wealthy countries have never fulfilled their 2009 promise to invest $100 billion a year to help poorer countries adapt to climate change, and now the world is looking to wealthier nations for a loss and damage fund.
+As the U.S. again readily pours our resources into war without a meaningful plan for peace, let alone for addressing climate change, we call on our leaders to begin reallocating resources towards climate change mitigation and prioritize seeking an end to this costly war.

 Our call for a ceasefire is all the more urgent as the world risks the ultimate environmental crime: nuclear war.
 Should a conventional war not deliver a decisive victory –and we do not see one in the offing– the risk of the use of nuclear weapons increases and jeopardizes the entirety of life on earth.